-Take whatever feelings you might have about Real Madrid’s cuddly captain out of the equation and you’re left with a player who’s simply a medal magnet.
-At age 32, he’s had a hand (plus the odd knee) in winning every major honour for club and country, while racking up 161 caps and counting for Spain.
+Take whatever feelings you might have about Spain's cuddly captain out of the equation and you’re left with a player who’s simply a medal magnet.
+At age 34, he’s had a hand (plus the odd knee) in winning every major honour for club and country and now he's at PSG.

 The argument is that defenders don’t often win this type of award.
 What makes Ramos unique is not only his eye-catching technical ability, but his nose for game-changing goals.
 In his first two Champions League finals he scored vital goals to help Real lift the trophy – yet he’s never even had a top-three Ballon d’Or finish.
 He must have annoyed some people along the way or something.

 Football’s most decorated player, possibly ever.
 Certainly in Manchester United’s history, anyway.
 More than that, the old blood-twister was exactly the style of footballer who does well with these sort of gongs: a jinking left-winger with an eye for goal and/or humiliating an opposition full-back.